Democrats Demolish The 'Orange Curtain' In Orange County

 Stutzman, who still identifies as a Republican, said the GOP's brand in California is toxic.

-But Dhillon, the RNC member from California, thinks it's a cop out just to blame Trump.
-She is that Republicans need to run better candidates, younger candidates, more diverse candidate who look like the electorate.
+But Dhillon, the RNC member from California, thinks it's a cop-out just to blame Trump.
+She says that Republicans need to run better candidates, younger candidates, more diverse candidates who look like the electorate.
 And the electorate doesn't look like the Orange County of the 1960s anymore.

 But all is not lost, insists a GOP operative who worked to get Republicans elected in 2018 and declined to go on the record so he could speak more freely.
-With a different candidate, the Rorabacher seat wouldn't have been lost, he argues.
+With a different candidate, the Rohrabacher seat wouldn't have been lost, he argues.

-"It suddenly becomes one of the best Republican pickup opportunities in the country," he said, adding that in Orange County Democrats "are going to have to compete like hell" to keep all those seats in their column.
+"It suddenly becomes one of the best Republican pickup opportunities in the country," he said, adding that in Orange County, Democrats "are going to have to compete like hell" to keep all those seats in their column.

-Note: A previous version of this story misspelled a reference to Dana Rohrabacher's last name as Rorabacher.